 Tell us the story of the Italian Museum of Cleveland’s founding and its role in the Italian community.

 The first museum in Little Italy was founded by a group of volunteers who lived in the neighborhood.
 They ran it from 1985 to 2007.
-It was all-volunteer, people concerned about preserving the history of the neighborhood, especially at that time when it was changing.
+It was all-volunteer, people concerned about preserving the history of the neighborhood, especially at a time when it was changing.
 A lot of the original Italian families had moved away.
 University Hospital and Case Western Reserve University are nearby and were buying up properties in the neighborhood.

 This museum was a way to keep the museum and the neighborhood grounded in the past.
 It provided a home for many of the families that used to live in the neighborhood.
 When they would return to the neighborhood, they could go there and see various photos of the neighborhood’s past, First Communion class photos, old buildings, and old friends.

+The two ladies who were running that museum, Lauretta Nardolillo and Eva Maesta, whom I met in 2007, were in their early eighties and said they needed to step away from the museum.
 No one wanted to pick up where they had left off.
 So, they donated all of the museum’s collection to the Western Reserve Historical Society, where I worked and am still working as a curator of Italian American history.

 I cataloged and organized all of the materials.
 When that museum closed, I realized there was a hole left in the neighborhood.
 People know it's a historic neighborhood, and they know it's an Italian neighborhood.
 But there was really nowhere for them to explore and understand what the neighborhood was about, who the people were who made it, and all the contributions they made to not only that neighborhood but to Northeast Ohio.